mroonga/mroonga/doc/source/install.rst

 .. caution::

-   The following MSI files that don't work yet.
+   The following MSI files don't work yet.
 Please use zip files below or help us to creating MSI files that work well.

 Download MSI file and execute it.
 You need to choose a MSI for your environment.